 The String Quartet: From the Private to the Public Sphere approaches the history and growing prestige of the string quartet from the time of its emergence, …Read More →

 edited by Massimiliano Sala, Turnhout, Brepols, 2014 (Speculum Musicae, 26), pp. XII+414, ISBN 978-2-503-55326-9.

 The volume aims to investigate the world of the piano in France, and the evolution of the instrument between the ancien régime and the Restoration.
 Particular …Read More →

 edited by Massimiliano Locanto, Turnhout, Brepols, 2014 (Speculum Musicae, 25), pp. XVIII + 494, ISBN 978-2-503-55325-2.

 Bringing together twenty-four essays by scholars of different nationalities, this volume aims to shed new light on one of the most influential composers …Read More →

-"Performing Arts and Technical Issues in the 19th Century" International Conference - Lucca (18-20 October 2019)
+"Popular songs in the 19th Century" International Conference - Lucca (30 November - 2 December 2019)

 • Derek Scott (University of Leeds)